blockchain-certificates/cert-viewer/README.md

 This content is also available at [http://cert-viewer.readthedocs.io/](http://cert-viewer.readthedocs.io/)

-About the Digital Certificates project
+About the Digital Certificates Project
 --------------------------------------

 The [MIT Media Lab Digital Certificates](http://certificates.media.mit.edu/) is an incubation project.
 We're looking for feedback, contributions, and general